 An executive team would normally manage the corporations.
 Shares are structured with different voting rights, which allows equity investors to have a more hands-off approach if they desire.
 Alternatively, developers and other investors can elect to be involved in key decisions in real estate investment and take on more managerial responsibilities.

 The priority of real estate due diligence is to thoroughly inspect the fundamentals of the property, seller, financing partners, and compliance obligations to reduce and mitigate financial uncertainties.

 The initial focus of a real estate developer is on the intended use of a building and whether or not the property can ultimately achieve this intent.
 When seeking a real estate investment group, the developer must carry out meticulous due diligence and have complete trust in the partnership.
 This can include: legal and financial; reputation; and real estate property due diligence.

 Overall, you need to be able to completely trust your real estate investment partner.
 This is one of the most important outcomes of your vetting process.
-You need to ensure that they will be able to fulfill their roles and responsibilities competently and someone with who you will be able to guide and work closely together.
+You need to ensure that they will be able to fulfill their roles and responsibilities competently and be someone with whom you will be able to work closely.
 Just remember that you and your partner will be co-signing obligations and liabilities.